 - Christmas Day (December 25)

-Teachers and other school employees, other than non-certificated school employees who must work because of emergency or for the continued operation and maintenance of school facilities or property, must be given paid leave on the holidays listed above with the following exemptions.
+Teachers and other school employees, other than non-certificated school employees who must work because of an emergency or for the continued operation and maintenance of school facilities or property, must be given paid leave on the holidays listed above with the following exemptions.
 School boards or other entities eligible to apply for waivers and modifications under Section 2-3.25g may hold school or teachers’ institutes, parent-teacher conferences, or staff development on Martin Luther King, Jr.’s Birthday, Lincoln’s Birthday, Casimir Pulaski’s Birthday, Columbus Day, and Veterans’ Day if:

 - the person or persons honored by the holiday are recognized through instruction activities or, if the students are not required to attend school on that day, on the first school day preceding or following the day;